ShambhaviCode/Binary-Search-On-Integers/README.md

+🔍 Binary Search in C

 Binary search is an efficient algorithm for searching an element in a sorted array.
-It works using the divide-and-conquer strategy, reducing the search space by half in each step.
+It works using the divide-and-conquer strategy, reducing the search space by half at each step.

----

-How Binary Search Works
+📌 How Binary Search Works

-Step 1: Ensure the array is sorted (Binary search only works on sorted arrays).
+1️⃣ Ensure the array is sorted (Binary search only works on sorted arrays).

-Step 2: Find the middle element:
+2️⃣ Find the middle element:

 If it's the target value, return its index.

 If the target is smaller, search in the left half.

 If the target is larger, search in the right half.

-Step 3: Repeat the process until the element is found or the search space becomes empty.
+3️⃣ Repeat the process until the element is found or the search space becomes empty.

----

-Binary Search Code in C
+🖥️ Binary Search Code in C

 #include <stdio.h>